-Highly skilled workers not only have greater earnings, but their jobs also provide them with retirement benefits that directly add to their wealth to a much greater degree than less skilled workers.
-Access to and employer matching contributions (or employer funding in the case of DB pensions) to retirement benefits are standard parts of the employment package for highly educated workers in competitive fields.
-Eight in ten respondents (aged 45 to 65) with advanced degrees and working in managerial and professional occupations live in a family with some type of employer-funded pensions (84 percent), compared with just half (54 percent) of those with high school degrees working in technical, sales, and service jobs (Table 8).27
+Highly skilled workers not only have greater earnings, but their jobs also provide them with retirement benefits that directly add to their wealth to a much greater degree than compared with the jobs of less skilled workers.
+Access to and employer-matching contributions to retirement benefits (or employer funding of retirement benefits in the case of DB pensions) are standard parts of the employment package for highly educated workers in competitive fields.
+Eight in ten respondents (aged 45 to 65) who have advanced degrees and are working in managerial and professional occupations live in a family with some type of employer-funded pensions (84 percent), compared with just half (54 percent) of those with high school degrees working in technical, sales, or service jobs (Table 8).27 an associate degree, 22 for individuals with a bachelor's degree, 24 for individuals with a master's degree, and 28 for individuals with a doctorate or professional school degree).